dlt-hub/dlt-init-openapi/README.md

 # 7. You can now also install streamlit to see a preview of the data
 $ pip install pandas streamlit
 $ dlt pipeline pokemon_pipeline show

+# 8. You can go to our docs at https://dlthub.com/docs to learn how modify the generated pipeline to load to many destinations, place schema contracts on your pipeline and many other things.
 ```

 ## What will be created?